 Review your specific scholarship requirements.
 If you are suspended or expelled your financial aid will be impacted.

-Yes, the university has a separate conduct process.
-In your meeting, a hearing officer will determine whether or not you violated university policy, and if you did, work to align sanctions as much as possible.
-Furthermore, a hearing officer can help you get connected to campus resources.
+Yes, the university has a separate resolution process.
+In your meeting, a resolution specialist will determine whether or not you violated university policy, and if you did, work to align outcomes as much as possible.
+Furthermore, a resolution specialist can help connect you to campus resources.

 Yes!
 Our process is separate from court, and you definitely want to show up for your court date.

-Call our office at (303) 492-5550 and we can see if you are eligible for an extension with proof of progress in completing your sanction.
+Email Student Conduct & Conflict Resolution at firstname.lastname@example.org and we can see if you are eligible for an extension with proof of progress in completing your outcome.
 Extensions are only granted once.

 If you participate in a NCAA sanctioned athletic team your coach will likely find out about this incident.
 We encourage you to talk to them so they can hear from you rather than another source.
 If you are not on a NCAA sanctioned team your coach will likely not find out about this incident from our office.

-Check your job description to see if there is a clause about a conduct record.
-Any on-campus employment can request a conduct check for their employees.
+Check your job description to see if there is a clause about a disciplinary record.
+Any on-campus employer can request a disciplinary background check for their employees.

 We do not notify clubs or organizations about conduct incidents, but we recommend you think about how this incident could impact your club or organization if they were to find out about it.
-In the case of students running for office in CUSG, conduct records may be released if you were ever placed on formal probation, suspension, or had a termination of you housing contract.
-If your club or organization allegedly violates a policy, please refer to the Student Organizations process in the Student Code of Conduct.
+In the case of students running for office in CUSG, disciplinary records may be released if you were ever placed on loss of standing, suspension, or termination of you housing contract.
+If your club or organization allegedly violates a policy, please refer to the Recognized Student Organizations process in the Student Code of Conduct.

 Yes, if you violate policy outside of Boulder County we can still be notified, from either another academic institution or police.
 If notified, our office has a duty to review the case and follow the same process we would if the case occurred in Boulder County.